hsgarn/foosOBS/README.md

 # foosOBS
-Flexible foosball score keeper program compatible with OBS Studio
+FoosOBS is a flexible foosball score keeper program compatible with OBS Studio and also plays well with Elagto's Stream Deck products.

 ## Overview
 foosOBS was written to update text files used by OBS Studio to display scores and game counts while live streaming foosball matches.
 Almost every field displayed in foosOBS can be output to a file that OBS Studio can then read and display in a scene.